 College Directors and Deputy Directors of Education have the ability to approve extensions to, and exemptions from, the 15 and 20 working day turnaround requirement.
 College Education Committees or Quality Assurance and Approval Committees (or equivalent), depending on practice in each College, are responsible for oversight of the timeliness of feedback.
-A College report should be sent to the University Quality Assurance Committee (UQAC) periodically (as directed by UQAC) identifying areas of non-compliance.
+A College report should be sent to the University's Quality, Enhancement, and Standards Committee (QESC) periodically (as directed by QESC) identifying areas of non-compliance.

 - 3.2.2 Be informed of specific quantitative (marks and grades) and qualitative (content and skills) feedback arrangements for all assignments and coursework prior to the submission deadlines (as explained in sections 2.3 and 2.4 of this Code of Practice); - 3.2.3 Be aware of who will issue feedback to them and how this will be communicated to them.
-Arrangements for academic feedback will vary across the University, however, it would be expected that Registered Students receive specific feedback from module tutors on assessed work and have the opportunity to seek further clarification from an appropriate academic member of staff. - 3.3 Types of Feedback
+Arrangements for academic feedback will vary across the University, however, it would be expected that Registered Students receive specific feedback from module tutors on assessed work and have the opportunity to seek further clarification from an appropriate academic member of staff.

-4 This is defined as coursework that is submitted before Week 11 of the given term.
+4 This is defined as coursework that is submitted before the final week of teaching for that module.